theanthonybrooks/agspotlight/Zalmon_txt.md

 ## Questions (part 1)

-**What media and tools do you like to work with most?**
+Q: **What media and tools do you like to work with most?** <br>
-Hard round brush, aliased bucket fill, random noise.
+A: Hard round brush, aliased bucket fill, random noise.

 > Can you tell us a little about your process?
 >